jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 ### Getting started <img src="resources/images/getting-started.png" width="8%">

+A Getting Started section will tell a new user's first introduction to your tool after they have decided they are interested.
-A Getting Started section will tell a new user the exact steps they need to "get started" -- no extra steps or long-winded explanations.
+It will tell them specific steps they need to "get started" (hence why we call it this) -- no long-winded explanations, just the quickest way to get started.

 It will in the fewest but most exact steps as possible, tell the user how to:

 - Install the tool and any of its dependencies.
 - Run the most basic analysis with the tool.
 - Obtain some quick result.